P.O.W.

 We moved into barracks in the new compound on Sept.
 12. Here we do our own cooking and etc. It would be fine if we had the food to cook, however at the present we get very little from the Germans but we get a box from the Red Cross consisting of Spam, Corned Beef, Salmon, dried milk, coffee, butter and candy.
 We all look forward to meal time.
 Times passes slowly here.
 No word from home as yet.

 [Red Cross packages also included cheddar cheese that frequently showed mold spots.
-Paul later recounted that he would get the discarded ‘moldy’ cheese chunks from others knowing that he could salvage most of the cheese.]
+Paul later recounted that he would get the discarded ‘moldy’ cheese chunks from others knowing that he could salvage most of the cheese.
+It is unclear if he participated in the camp’s organized food exchange termed ‘Foodacco’.]

 Nov.
 25 – a great day today.
 A letter from Annie and from mother and Dad.
 I am so glad to hear that they are all well and happy.
 We saved up our food for Thanksgiving however we had to limit ourselves a great deal since the amount of food we get from the Red Cross has to last us for two weeks.